Akinesia112/Virtual-Sculpture-Mesh/README.md

 >
 >2.Imports the compas library, which is a computational framework for architecture and engineering.
 >
->3.Defines a 3D mesh object named mesh by reading an OBJ file called hypar.obj from the compas data directory using the cd.Mesh.from_obj() method.
+>3.Defines a 3D mesh object named mesh by reading an OBJ file called hyper.obj from the compas data directory using the cd.Mesh.from_obj() method.
 >
 >4.Initializes a 3D viewer object using the compas_view2.app module.
 >
->5.Iterates through each face of the mesh, calculates the centroid and plane of each face, and generates 64 random radiuses of varying sizes using the cg.Box() method.
+>5.
+Iterates through each face of the mesh calculate the centroid and plane of each face and generate 64 random radiuses of varying sizes using the cg.Box() method.
 >
 >6.Applies the Catmull-Clark subdivision algorithm to each box, creating a new mesh with more vertices and faces than the original mesh.
 >